chimera-linux/cports/Packaging.md

 If `glob` is set to `True`, the `src` must be a string specifying a relative glob pattern to `self.cwd` and `name` must not be specified.
 In this case, multiple files may be installed, but at least one must be matched.

+If `template` is a dictionary, the source file will be searched for `pattern`, which is implicitly `@(\w+)@` and if its capture matches any key in `template`, will be substituted as a whole for the value in the dictionary.
+If a key does not exist, it will be kept as is.

 ##### def install_bin(self, src, mode = 0o755, name = None, glob = False)